 His experience is now shared by many other children and families in Uganda, and Go Solar International is the company behind it.

-Keven Jensen, 55, and Scott Cramer, 32, are co-owners of Go Solar Group, a company whose story began in 2009 as a non-profit focused on solar initiatives in Zambia and Uganda before splitting the company into two different businesses: One for residential solar in Utah (which has since also expanded into Reno, Nevada) and one to maintain Jensen and Cramer’s founding vision of energy independence and educational opportunity abroad.
+Keven Jensen, 55, and Scott Cramer, 32, are co-owners of Go Solar Group, a company whose story began in 2009 as a non-profit focused on solar initiatives in Zambia and Uganda before splitting the company into two different businesses: One for residential solar in Utah (which has since also expanded into Reno, Nevada and San Antonio, Texas) and one to maintain Jensen and Cramer’s founding vision of energy independence and educational opportunity abroad.
 To date, Go Solar International has provided 4,417,345 hours of extra child study time to Ugandan children.

 Where many solar executives see only room for profit and business growth, Keven Jensen sees energy independence, better education for underprivileged children, and the elimination of poverty.

 Go Solar International’s founding purpose ranks among the most unique and practical applications of solar power.
-For every home solar installation completed in Reno, Nevada and Utah (Go Solar Group’s current commercial markets in America), the equivalent is contributed in Ugandan shillings for a home solar system via Go Solar International, which equates to enormous impact for what equates to only $100 USD in expenses.
+For every home solar installation completed in Go Solar Group’s current commercial markets in America, the equivalent is contributed in Ugandan shillings for a home solar system via Go Solar International, which equates to enormous impact for only $100 USD.